codsen/codsen/packages/object-merge-advanced/README.md

 Now imagine, we're merging those two objects, and SCSS variables object has a key `"mainbgcolor": "#ffffff"`.
 Now, a vast majority of templates don't need any customisation for the main background, therefore in their content JSON files the key is set to default, Boolean `false`: `"mainbgcolor": false`.

 If merging were done using `object-assign`, placeholder `false` would overwrite real string value `"#ffffff`.
-That means, HTML would receive "false" as a CSS value, which is harsh pink!
+That means, HTML would receive "false" as a CSS value, which is pink!

 If merging were done using this library, `object-merge-advanced`, all would be fine, because String trumps Boolean — placeholder `false`s would not overwrite default SCSS string values.